MatyilaSango/Plinko/README.md

 ## Requirements
+Developed using Javascript and Pixijs.
-Just need only a javascript runtime environment.
+Just need only a Javascript runtime environment.

 ## Deployment
 Deployed on vercel: [gg-plinko](gg-plinko.vercel.app)